pravalliika/aws-devops-devsecops-labs/README.md

 ## About This Repository

-This repository contains my hands-on practice in AWS and DevSecOps.
+This repository contains my hands-on implementation of AWS and DevSecOps.
-I use it to apply what I learn by building, deploying, and troubleshooting real infrastructure and applications.
+I use it to build, deploy, and troubleshoot real infrastructure and applications in a real-world setup.

-## What I Practice Here
+## What I Work On Here

 - Linux administration and shell scripting
 - Infrastructure creation using Terraform
 - Configuration management with Ansible
 - Docker image creation and best practices
-- Kubernetes deployments and scaling
+- Kubernetes deployments, scaling, and upgrades
 - CI/CD pipelines using Jenkins
-- Basic DevSecOps practices such as image scanning and secrets handling
+- DevSecOps practices such as image scanning and secrets handling

 ## Tools and Technologies